MBA/JD in Law and Management

 - We develop graduates who possess a management-systems perspective.
 Graduates will have an understanding of core, functional, business knowledge; and will be able to successfully apply critical and analytical thinking within a management-systems perspective

 - We develop graduates who possess an ethical, global, perspective

-While students are attending both the School of Law and SMG, they pay only one tuition.
+While students are attending both the School of Law and Questrom, they pay only one tuition.
 However, if a student exceeds 18 credits in a given semester, he or she will be charged additional tuition.

 Students receive scholarships from their “home school” — in this case, the School of Law.
-Students should not expect scholarship awards from SMG.
+Students should not expect scholarship awards from Questrom.
 For more information on how to obtain financial aid and scholarships from the School of Law, please refer to their website.